nhsbsa-data-analytics/personMatchR/README.md

     ## 4  4   Dylan  Neville  A99 9AA 1941-05-24

-With such a small set of data it is easy to manually compare these two data-sets, where it is clear that records are similar between both
+With such a small set of data it is easy to manually compare these two datasets, where it is clear that records are similar between both
-data-sets:
+datasets:

-- Record 1 in both data-sets only differs by an apostrophe in the surname field
+- Record 1 in both datasets only differs by an apostrophe in the surname field
-- Record 2 in both data-sets only has a different version of the forename
+- Record 2 in both datasets only has a different version of the forename
-- Record 3 in data-set A does not appear anywhere in data-set B
+- Record 3 in dataset A does not appear anywhere in dataset B
-- Record 4 in both data-sets only differs by the forename and surname being swapped
+- Record 4 in both datasets only differs by the forename and surname being swapped

-When matching these data-sets we would hope that records 1, 2 and 4 are matched.
+When matching these datasets we would hope that records 1, 2 and 4 are matched.

-We can pass the data-sets to the calc_match_person function and review the output.
+We can pass the datasets to the calc_match_person function and review the output.
 For this example we will set parameters to only return the key fields from the matching, format the data prior to matching and include records without a match in the output: